 The second key provision of the PATH Act eradicates one of the major restrictions that had prevented many small and medium-sized businesses from seizing the credit in the past.
 The PATH Act will now permit eligible businesses with $50 million and less in gross receipts (based on a three-year average) to apply the R&D tax credit against the Alternative Minimum Tax (AMT).
 This is an enormous update for shareholders of eligible pass-through entities (e.g., S corporations and partnerships) who have an AMT liability.

 Undeniably, a common misbelief surrounding the R&D tax credit is that only large corporations qualify and that it’s too complex to apply for.
 Nonetheless, with the two major barriers discoursed above alleviated or eradicated completely, startups and small and medium-sized companies now have an unparalleled chance to profit from this lucrative credit –although they need to start planning as soon as possible.
 With the New Year now upon us and given these changes to the credit, now is the time to invest in R&D and reap the benefits of this opportunity this current year.
 A tax professional, such as Swanson Reed, with R&D tax credit expertise can assist businesses with qualifying for and claiming the credit.
 Contact us today to find out if your startup or small and medium-sized company can benefit from the improved permanent R&D tax credit.

 Not sure of the benefits of R&D?
-Check out our previous blogs: How a Permanent R&D Tax Credit Is An Advantage for You, How the R&D Tax Credit Permanent Boost the U.S. Gross Domestic Product (GDP), and Don’t Hold Back Your Claim: 7 Common Myths about the R&D Tax Credit.
+Check out our previous blogs: How the R&D Tax Credit Permanent Boost the U.S. Gross Domestic Product (GDP), and Don’t Hold Back Your Claim: 7 Common Myths about the R&D Tax Credit.